dna5421/dna5421/README.md

 - 👋 Hi, I’m @Durgesh Kumar
-- 👀 I’m interested in ...
+- 👀 I’m interested in playing cricket
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning html,css,java script.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on an activity or projects.
-- 📫 How to reach me ...
+- 📫 How to reach me

 <!---
-dna5421/dna5421 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Durgesh Kumar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->